 Our portfolio of properties that make up our Don David Gold Mine are located along a 55 kilometer trend of the San Jose structural corridor in the Sierra Madre Sur mountain range.
 This structural corridor trends north 70 degrees west and spans three historic mining districts within Oaxaca.
-Exploration activity continues on several properties with a goal to define priority drill targets, demonstrating our commitment to long-term investment in Oaxaca, Mexico.
-Exploration drilling during the first half of 2022 focused on priority targets at the Arista mine that could add to future Mineral Reserves and Mineral Resource.
+Surface exploration activity continues on several properties with a goal to define priority drill targets, demonstrating our commitment to a long-term investment in Oaxaca, Mexico.

-Underground exploration drilling is ongoing from various locations within the Arista mine: 1) to continue testing of the Three Sisters Zone, as well as other new vein targets and 2) to further define and expand the reserves and resources of the current vein systems in production.
-During the quarter, we completed 5 exploration drill holes (2,890 meters) and 34 infill drill holes (4,404 meters).
+Underground exploration drilling is ongoing, when access is available, from various locations within the Arista mine:

+1) to continue testing of the Three Sisters Zone, as well as other new vein targets and 2) to further define and expand the Mineral Reserves and Mineral Resource of the current vein systems in production.
+The previously discussed temporary slowdown of mine development and exploration during the third quarter impacted the timing of the definition and expansion of Mineral Resources and Mineral Reserves.
+Work on exploration development headings will resume in the fourth quarter, which will enable further expansion and infill drilling to advance in 2023 on both the Arista and Switchback vein systems.

+During the quarter, we completed 4 exploration drill holes (2,409 meters) and 48 infill drill holes (8,590 meters).
+Year-to-date, we have completed 16 exploration drill holes (8,003 meters) and 127 infill drill holes (18,641 meters).

 - Infill drilling continued to focus on the Arista vein system up- and down-dip of existing workings.
-Additional drilling in the Switchback system was initiated.
-Infill drilling continues to confirm zones of high grade mineralization within the resource model as well as additional mineralized structures outside existing models. - Exploration drilling continued to test expansion of the Switchback system which extends for over a kilometer along strike and remains open in both directions as well as up- and down-dip. - Exploration drilling was focused on the southeastern extension of Switchback, with some drilling in the zone between the Arista and Switchback systems and to the south of the Three Sisters system.
+Additional drilling in the Switchback system continued in the third quarter.
+Infill drilling continues to confirm zones of high-grade mineralization within the resource model as well as additional mineralized structures outside existing models, in the third quarter, for instance, in the Marena zone (Arista), and Sarabi and Susana N veins (Switchback). - Exploration drilling continued to test expansion of the Switchback system to the southeast at depth and along strike and we have confirmed the continuation of the system.
+During Q4 we plan to continue exploration in the Three Sisters and northwestern part of the Switchback system.
+The Switchback system extends for over a kilometer along a NW-SE strike and remains open in both directions as well up- and down-dip.